ulfschneider/ulf.website/content/posts/2025-01-30-missed-connections.md

 tags:
   - code
 ---
 Jim is addressing a serious problem here, I believe.
-As much as the result triggered by a text prompt can sometimes feel like magic, the associated depersonalization and dehumanization simultaneously represent a missed opportunity for result validation.
+As much as the result triggered by a text prompt can sometimes feel like magic, the associated depersonalization and dehumanization represent a missed opportunity for result validation.

 > Today you have a problem.
 > You bang your head on it.